 My husband and I dated for 3 1/2 years before getting engaged, and we were married two months later.
 We are now in our eighth year of marriage, and it has been mostly happy.
 We have gone through the stressors of changing jobs, buying and selling homes, and losing family members.
 We survived the births of two children who almost killed me both times.
 But when I say that nothing has brought us to our knees like parenting our son, I mean business.

 We have a six-year-old son and a one-and-a-half-year-old daughter.
 Our son began showing signs of behavior disorders around 18 months.
 He was officially diagnosed at four and has picked up several diagnoses in the last two years.
-To date, he has: ADHD-severe/combined, Oppositional Defiant Disorder, Sensory Processing Disorder, Generalized Anxiety Disorder, and is Twice Exceptional.
+To date, he has: ADHD-severe/combined, Oppositional Defiant Disorder (OCD), Sensory Processing Disorder (SPD), Generalized Anxiety Disorder, and is Twice Exceptional.
 He functions on a mental level about three to four years above his real age, but he behaves like a two- or three-year-old.

 We have gone through parenting classes, psychologist sessions, parent and family small groups, bible studies for parents, and I have read just about every article there is on self-help, homeopathic remedies for behavior disorders, and how to strengthen your relationship when your kids are challenging.
 There isn’t a coach’s playbook for this.
 This is real life, in-the-trenches marital warfare, and we need to be ready for it.

-So here are my top eight tips for manning the battle stations of matrimony when parenting an extreme child:
+So here are my top eight tips for manning the battle stations of marriage when parenting an extreme child.